appins/csvcmd/EXAMPLE.md

 ![Screenshot from 2021-03-01 19-12-11](https://user-images.githubusercontent.com/13598541/109591257-0d480580-7ac2-11eb-912d-2a320fb437c3.png)

 How could you split this into two groups with zero overlaps?
-Before we attempt that feat, it may be useful to visualize the data.
+Before you attempt that feat, it may be useful to visualize the data.
 Do this by typing `csvcmd -h file.csv`.
 You'll get a much more readable output that looks like this:

 ![Screenshot from 2021-03-01 19-14-16](https://user-images.githubusercontent.com/13598541/109591585-a24afe80-7ac2-11eb-8e50-bdc014c37f29.png)